SurajDonthi/Neural-Networks-from-Scratch/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 There are 3 situations that you can encounter in this domain:
 1. When you have a lot of data...

-> - Either your data is tagged, labelled, maintained or it is not.
+<li> Either your data is tagged, labelled, maintained or it is not.
  If the data is available and is fully labelled or tagged, you can train the model based on the given set of input-output pairs and ask the model to predict the output for a new set of data.
 This type of learning is called **Supervised Learning** (Since, you are giving the input and also mentioning that this is the correct output for the data).
 <br><br>
 Supervised Learning can be further divided into the two tasks as below:
 <br>
 > a.
 Classifcation - where you predict that the data belongs to a specific class.
-Eg.: Classfying a cat or a dog.
+Eg.: Classfying a cat or a dog.</pre>
 <br>
 > b.
 Regression - where a real number value is predicted.
-Eg: Predicting the price of a house given it's dimensions.
+Eg: Predicting the price of a house given it's dimensions.</pre>
 <br>

 >>In the below example, you can see that images are trained against their labels.
 You test the model by inputting an image and predicting it's class... like a cat.